pepcmarques/embroidery/README.md

-# Embroidery Expo
+# Embroidery Frontend

-A professional embroidery expo.
+This is the frontend.